Mark-Paul Gosselaar: Career

 Gosselaar first came to public notice as the star of the hit television comedy series Saved by the Bell, which aired on NBC from 1989 to 1993.
 His character, Zack Morris, was adapted from the short-lived Disney Channel sitcom Good Morning, Miss Bliss; although that show was cancelled after one season, NBC executives believed that a similar show, with Zack Morris as the lead, had potential for success.
 He reprised the role in two TV movies and a less-successful spin-off, Saved by the Bell: The College Years.
 In 1994, he appeared as Zack Morris in a second spin-off series Saved by the Bell: The New Class in the episode "Goodbye, Bayside – Part 2", along with Mario López as A.C.
 Slater and Lark Voorhies as Lisa Turtle.

 In 1996, he appeared in the TV-film She Cried No, as a college student who date-rapes his best friend's sister at a fraternity party.
 In 1998, he starred in the feature film Dead Man on Campus.
 Later that same year, Gosselaar played the central character in the TV drama Hyperion Bay, which lasted 17 episodes.
 In 2001, he starred in the movie The Princess and the Marine, with Marisol Nichols.
 He also starred in the short-lived WB series D.C.
-From 2001–05, he played Detective John Clark on ABC's NYPD Blue.
+From 2001 to 2005, he played Detective John Clark on ABC's NYPD Blue.
+During his time on the show, he appeared in Atomic Twister in which he played Jake Hannah, a deputy who is traumatized over his mother's death and must help after a series of tornadoes hits a nuclear power plant in a small Tennessee town; the movie also stars fellow NYPD Blue alum Sharon Lawrence, who plays Corrine Maguire.
 After the series ended, he joined the cast of ABC's Commander in Chief, which lasted only one season.
 He appeared on the HBO series John from Cincinnati.
 He then gained the starring role of defense attorney Jerry Kellerman in the Steven Bochco-produced Raising the Bar, which debuted on September 1, 2008, on TNT, then it was canceled in November 2009 after two seasons.